This guide will show you how to quickly enroll your Windows Mobile/CE device and what to expect in TestDrive.

 - Users only have access to what admins have allowed in the launcher profile, both apps and device settings.

 - Administrative access is granted after the passcode (set in the launcher profile) is entered.
-Device can be remotely administered via ARM with no user intervention required.
+The device can be remotely administered via ARM with no user intervention required.

 - Template mode is the 100% customizable, WYSIWYG device layout configuration.
 Text boxes, images, apps, and branding are configured in the launcher template profile via admin's HTML 5 UI.